-Game play: Include tricky points of negotiation, e.g. local resources or disputed territories, the return of captured soldiers, a proposed technology exchange, visiting rights for pilgrims to a temple on disputed land, trade agreements, etc.
+Gameplay: Include tricky points of negotiation, e.g. local resources or disputed territories, the return of captured soldiers, a proposed technology exchange, visiting rights for pilgrims to a temple on disputed land, trade agreements, etc.

 In its fullest form, this has been one of my most successful ESL games and can take 2-3 hours of presentation about the background of the conflict, discussion between members of the negotiating team to create their plan, negotiation with the opposing side and the drawing up of an agreement.

-3. Environment and Sustainability: Antarctic Development
+3. Best for Speaking: Antarctic Development

 The ADC wants permission to dig, mine and drill in this pristine region, while the APL is committed to limiting such development and preserving the continent’s natural state.
 On one side is cheap fossil fuels and minerals; on the other stands the wildlife and unique beauty of the last unspoiled wilderness.

-Game play: The two teams must prepare their approaches and offer compromises to the other which ensure the protection of wildlife and the natural environment, while accepting that some form of development is almost inevitable.
+Gameplay: The two teams must prepare their approaches and offer compromises to the other which ensure the protection of wildlife and the natural environment, while accepting that some form of development is almost inevitable.
 This is a perfect test-case for the notion of trickle-down economics.

-Game play: This requires some preparation from the teacher, but once you’ve created the game, you’ll have it for life and your students will love it.
+Gameplay: This requires some preparation from the teacher, but once you’ve created the game, you’ll have it for life and your students will love it.

 Begin with a list of the choices faced by a typical teenager: School, free time, romance, college, aspirations, etc. Then write a set of numbered cards, each leading to two or three choices and each with outcomes in the areas of Happiness, Life Experience and Earning Potential.

-Add points for decisions which enhance these areas of Sam’s life, and deduct points for the mistakes.
+Add points for decisions that enhance these areas of Sam’s life, and deduct points for the mistakes.
 The online tool Inklewriter is designed for the creation of CYOA texts, and is easy to use.